jberkel/sms-backup-plus/README.md

 *Important:* Some browsers / handsets which ship with non-standard browsers are currently not fully supported, there appears to be a problem which breaks the authorisation process, so connecting your Gmail account via XOAuth is not possible.
+You'll see the error message "You do not have permission to open this page".

 Some possible workarounds:

   * Use the stock Android browser for the authentication (you can switch back afterwards)
   * Droid X: install a 3rd party browser (Dolphin HD has been reported to work).
-However Droid X 2.2 has been reported to work.
+Droid X 2.2 seems to work.
   * Use plain text authentication (Advanced Settings - Server Settings), use your gmail address as username and supply your password